ksenyakom/spring_boot_web_service/web-service/errorCode.md

 51 - Can not read User (id = %s)
 52 - Can not read all Users
 53 - Unrecognized property : %s.
+54 - Can not read User email = %s
+55 - There is an account with that email address: userDto.getEmail

 61 - Can not read Order
 63 - Can not update Order (id = %s)